Reach out to York College of Pennsylvania's admissions department for any important information, including application fees.

 |Level of Applicant's Interest||Considered|

-To apply, all applicants to York College of Pennsylvania must submit the following items.
-Double check with York College of Pennsylvania's admissions department to confirm all application materials and requirements.
+To apply to York College of Pennsylvania, all applicants must submit the following items.
+Check with York College of Pennsylvania's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|

 |Standardized Test Scores|